 Program: Degree: HEGIS Emergency Management (p.
-75) Certificate 5508 Medical Coding/Transcriptionist (p.
-76) Certificate 5005 Paralegal Studies (p.
-77) Certificate 5099 Pre-Employment Corrections Basic Training (p.
-78) Certificate 5505 Pre-Employment Police Basic Training (p.
-79) Certificate 5505 Small Business Management (p.
-81) Certificate 5004
+77) Certificate 5508 Medical Coding/Transcriptionist (p.
+78) Certificate 5005 Paralegal Studies (p.
+79) Certificate 5099 Pre-Employment Police Basic Training (p.
+80) Certificate 5505 Small Business Management (p.
+82) Certificate 5004

 Enrollment other than registered or otherwise approved programs may jeopardize a student's eligibility for certain aid awards.
 All degree and certificate programs at Herkimer County Community College have been registered with the State Education Department and approved by the State University of New York.